Grey Rabbit: History

 Founded in 1971 by Lester Rall (born c.1940) with a single Volkswagen bus, the service was originally known as the Traveling Magical Universe and operated only along the Pacific Coast.
 Rall eventually named the service Grey Rabbit, which one writer described as "a reference to the animal used as 'bait' in dog races, a wry allusion to [Rall's] relationship with the Greyhound Bus Company".
 Another writer said the name was chosen so that it would appear "next to Greyhound in the phone book".

-In 1972, Rall acquired an old school bus and in 1973 three secondhand Greyhound buses.
-By that time, Grey Rabbit had established regular weekly cross-country service between San Francisco and New York, with the New York trips subsequently being extended to Boston and regular service also operating between the Bay Area and Portland, Seattle and Vancouver, B.C., Canada.
+In 1972, Rall acquired an old school bus and, in 1973, three secondhand Greyhound buses.
+By that time, Grey Rabbit had established regular weekly cross-country service between San Francisco and New York, with the New York trips subsequently being extended to Boston.
+Regular service also operating between the Bay Area and Portland, Seattle and Vancouver, B.C., Canada.
 Within a few years, the company's fleet of buses had grown to 10.
 A handful of similar but smaller "alternative bus" companies were launched in the 1970s, based on Grey Rabbit's example, and they were sometimes collectively referred to as "Grey Rabbits".
 Typically operating without a commercial license and often with just a single bus, their names included The Lame Duck, Blue Goose, The Red Bus and the Iron Pony.
 All but Grey Rabbit and Green Tortoise were out of business by 1982.

 The buses that provided the service were old, secondhand transit buses or highway coaches that were modified inside, with almost all passenger seats removed and replaced by beds.
 They lacked bathrooms.
 In 1977, the schedule included two San Francisco–New York–Boston trips per week in each direction, and the journey took three or four days.
-There were weekly departures from the Bay Area north to Vancouver, B.C. and south to Los Angeles.
+There were weekly departures from the Bay Area north to Vancouver, B.C., and south to Los Angeles.
 As of 1977, the company had four ticket outlets in the Bay Area.
 In addition to its low fares, about half those of Greyhound, another feature that attracted some riders was the casual atmosphere found on the Grey Rabbit and other "hippie bus" lines of the 1970s, in which conversation and interaction between riders who were strangers before boarding was welcomed in a way not commonly seen on conventional long-distance bus services.